Update: The list of participating counties, local agencies and farmers market will be added to this site at the end of June.

 What is the NC Senior Farmers’ Market Nutrition Program?

 The NC Seniors Farmers’ Market Nutrition Program (SFMNP) is a summer-only program that provides vouchers to eligible lower-income older adults to purchase fresh fruits, vegetables, honey, and fresh cut herbs at NC SFMNP certified farmers' markets.
 This summertime program is designed to improve the nutrition of older adults and increase business for local farmers and farmers’ markets.
-Typically, the NC SFMNP season is from July 1 to September 30.
+The NC SFMNP season is from July 1 to September 30.

 What are eligibility requirements for the Seniors Farmers’ Market Nutrition Program?